selfoluap/selfoluap/README.md

 - 🌱 I’m currently learning **Cloud, DevOps and a bit of Unity**

-- 👯 I’m looking to collaborate on **fun projects with fun people that are willing to increase life quality with software**
+- 👯 I’m looking to collaborate on fun projects with fun people.

 <p align="left">
 </p>